 Whether you’re blessed with a green thumb or are looking for a little help to keep your succulents alive.
 There’s a gardening app made just for you.
 With categorized data on almost all gardening plants and vegetables and tips on how to maintain them- these apps are filled with all that you need to know.

-Here’s our list of 10 best gardening apps for both android and iOS users.
+Here’s our list of 10 best gardening apps for Android and iPhone users.
 Doesn’t matter if you’re a beginner looking for tips on plant care or a gardening expert to catalogue your lawn.
 Getting information on the internet can be a little daunting because you never know where to start.
-Through these gardening apps, you can easily maintain a beautiful garden all year round.
+Through these best gardening apps, you can easily maintain a beautiful garden all year round.

-List of 10 Best Gardening Apps for Android and iOS
+List of 10 Best Gardening Apps for Android and iPhone

 Smartplant is suited for both the needs of a gardener and house plant owners.
 Not only does it instantly identify plants in a snap, but you can also share them with other gardening enthusiasts.
 Maintain your feed on this gardening app- filled with plants and vegetables.
 The app also has a ‘Digital Care Calendar’ feature on which you can log in your plant details to get notifications and reminders for the best plant care for your plant.
 You can also talk to experts to get some advice and get your queries answered.